GfSE/SpecIF-Pages/Tutorials/03_Requirement-with-Properties.md

 # Tutorial 3: Requirement with Properties

-Next, we would like to discuss how to add specific information to a resource or statement using properties.
+Next, we would like to add specific information to a resource or statement using properties.
 A requirement with name and description will serve as an example.

 Again, let's start with the new elements of a SpecIF data-set.